8bitUHM/uhm-custodian-manager/README.md

 If Python is not installed, download and install it from [python.org](https://www.python.org/downloads/).

+Node is also needed for this project.
+Download and install node from [here](https://nodejs.org/en/download) if it is not installed.

-Should have docker desktop installed.
+Should have [**Docker Desktop**](https://www.docker.com/get-started/) installed.
 If you are unsure what docker desktop is, please refer to [Section 4-6 of Infrastructure & DevOps](https://8bithawaii.org/learning/lessons/infrastructure-devops).

 1. **Clone the repository**
    ```bash